-I am not going to go into the details of either Evernote, Todoist or Google apps/programmes but for the purpose of this article, I would like to mention that all of these cloud-based programmes offer web-based interfaces to access and work on from your Chromebook window.
+I am not going to go into the details of either Evernote, Todoist or Google apps/programmes but for the purpose of this article, I would like to mention that all of these cloud-based programmes offer web-based interfaces to access and work on from your chromebook window – the Chrome browser.

 They stay with me all the time.

 “It does not matter if you use Wunderlist instead of Todoist, Dropbox instead of Google Drive or OneNote instead of Evernote.
 They are all well-manageable on a chromebook – that is the key.”

 As a blogger, ideas are important and you need to capture them as and when they come to you.